Day: July 31, 2024

 • The “Science Fiction World” of Philip K. Dick’s Ubik

-The novel Ubik is generally regarded as being Philip K. Dick’s masterpiece.
-In this major literary work of 1969, the struggle to occupy an “outside” relative to the “inside” of a cybernetic-economic-technological-virtual system is poignantly illustrated.
-It is a scenario where the “science fiction world” becomes everything, leaving the “safe confines” of a clearly defined…
+Ubik is generally regarded as Philip K. Dick’s masterpiece.
+In this major literary work, the struggle to occupy an “outside” relative to the “inside” of an economic-technological-virtual system is poignantly illustrated.
+It is a scenario where the “science fiction world” becomes everything, leaving the “safe confines” of the clearly defined literary space of the novel.

 • Brain-Computer Interface

-The digital-neurological or Brain-Computer Interface (BCI) is another key science fiction and “real” technology of the Fourth Industrial Revolution.
+The digital-neurological or Brain-Computer Interface (BCI) is a key SF and “real” technology of the Fourth Industrial Revolution.
 BCIs can be interpreted as a “becoming cyborg” of humanity.
-One can distinguish between mainstream versus alternative/transformative designs and implementations of the user applications to be based on BCI – the command-and-control cyborg versus the feminist-theory…
+One can distinguish between mainstream versus alternative/transformative designs and implementations of the user applications to be based on BCI – the command-and-control cyborg versus the feminist-theory cyborg.

 • Fiction, Power, and Codes in Hyper-Modernism